 Not necessarily.
-Audioengine speakers and amplifiers are very efficient, and designed together as a system so therefore we get more volume output than stereo receivers or amplifiers that might higher wattage or power numbers.
+Audioengine speakers and amplifiers are very efficient.
+Also, we designed them together as a system; so, we therefore get more volume output than stereo receivers or amplifiers that might have higher wattage or power numbers.
 Due to this tuning, we achieve big sound outputs with a fraction of the power required by other systems.

 Articles in this section

 - How easy is it to set up A2+ Wireless?

 - What if my source doesn't support aptX?
 Can I still use the A2+ Wireless and if so, how will it sound?

 - Is the A2+ Wireless designed only for use with Bluetooth devices?